Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

     - Method: same as for samples
     - Position: position on sample rack
     - Vial: junk-# (number junks continuously throughout a day)
-    - Salinity: 36.6
+    - Salinity: 36
 11. Delete the row with header information (row 1).
 12. Store sample table as csv file.
 13. Go to the “run” window in the Tiamo “workplace” tab.
 14. Press “Sample table” at the bottom of the run window.
 15. Press “Import data”.
 16. Find the stored sample table and open it to upload samples to the Tiamo software.
-    - Note: If header information wasn’t deleted earlier this line should be deleted in the “run” window.
+    - If header information wasn’t deleted earlier this line should be deleted in the “run” window.
 17. Proceed to “Starting Titrations”.